airmash-refugees/airmash-frontend/README.md

   Git log, and have been tagged with ``// DERPS`` in the JS.
 - Hidden the login/logout links since there is no longer any backend to handle them
+- Server ping checks are disabled simply to avoid spamming the dev console when trying to figure out other issues

 ### This repository contains proprietary code